shijilkadambath/AndroidDevChallengeCompose1/README.md

 <!--- What are you especially proud of? -->
 Simple and elegant design can attract or stay users to application also they can shortlist using favorite. its support both dark and light mode depends on device settings

+Simple and elegant design can attract or stay users to application also they can shortlist using favorite.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->